 Maintaining Authorization for Employment Documents

-VR customers are responsible for maintaining and providing current employment authorization documents to VR throughout the life of their case in order to maintain eligibility for VR services.
-The VR counselor must remind the customer of this requirement prior to the expiration of their documents.
+VR customers are responsible for providing and maintaining current employment authorization documents throughout the life of their case in order to maintain eligibility for VR services.
+The VR counselor must remind the customer of this requirement prior to the expiration of their documents and document this as a counseling and guidance session in a case note in RHW.

 DHS maintains lists of documents a customer can use to verify their identity and/or employment authorization.
 The DHS Form I-9 Acceptable Documents webpage shows examples of the various documents: